 How to Prepare for the Test

-You may be told not to eat or drink anything for several hours before the test (usually overnight).
-Your doctor may monitor you or tell you to stop taking certain medicines for a short time before the test because they may affect the test results.
+You may be told not to eat or drink anything for several hours (usually overnight).
+Your health care provider may monitor you or tell you to stop taking certain medicines for a short time before the test because they may affect the test results.
 Never stop taking any medicine without first talking to your provider.

 How the Test will Feel